ManasHarsh/ManasHarsh/README.md

 ### 👨‍💼 Know more about my professional journey:-

-- Currently working in Qseap Infotech, Mumbai since Jan, 2020.
+- Currently working at Netskope as Secuirty Analyst
 - Performed pentesting on more than 100 apps including web, mobile and thick clients.
 - Emerging star of the year for 2020 in organization.